shenxianpeng/gitpod-devops-playground/README.md

 A simple, interactive playground to learn Docker with [Gitpod](https://www.gitpod.io/)

 Play with Docker(PWD) is a Docker playground that allows you to run Docker commands in a matter of seconds.
-It gives the experience of having a free Ubuntu-based in browser, where you can build and run Docker containers.
+It gives the experience of having a free Ubuntu-based environment in browser, where you can build and run Docker containers.